 Kourtney laughed.
 “What makes you think we aren’t?” she said.
 “That’s their reputation, which is somewhat earned, but also somewhat exaggerated.
 It’s really just a great way to travel cheap.
 This is my second one and I still have friends from my first I talk to all the time.”

-“Hey,” Curt said with the last of the breakfast pastries in his hand, “Don’t mean to intrude, but either of you going to drink that coffee?”
+“Hey,” Curt said, “Don’t mean to intrude, but either of you going to drink that coffee?”

-“Take it,” Walter said.
-“I was going to see if I can get some fresh coffee at the pub or a café anyway.
+“You can take it,” Walter said.
+“I was going to see if they can make a fresh cup at the hotel pub.

-“Thanks,” Curt said and poured all the pot’s contents into his cup.
+“Thanks,” Curt said and poured out all the pot’s contents into a cup.

 “Guess I’ll be getting some coffee at the pub too,” Kourtney said to Walter.
-“But after that, if you don’t have plans for the day, we’re heading out to Stonehenge on a bus in an hour if you want to join?”
-She brought her index finger to her lips.
-“We also brought some weed to smoke.”
+“But after that, if you don’t have plans, Curt and I are taking a bus to Stonehenge in an hour if you want to join?
+Tickets are super cheap because of the Pageant.
+Also...” she brought her index finger to her lips, “...we’re bringing a few joints to smoke there.”

-On the bus ride, Walter learned Curt and Kourtney were technically half brother and sister, and also to his relief, that Kourtney was gay.
-They shared a father together who had been a roadie for Dire Straits during their 1986 Brother in Arms Tour, and sometime during the band’s four-night stint in Sydney, their father impregnated Kourtney’s mother after he told her he was the bassist for the band.
-But being a rather active groupie in the eighties, by the time her mother realized she was pregnant, she couldn’t even recall all the candidates, so Kourtney spent most of her life without one.
-However, after taking an at-home DNA test the year before, she was matched to Curt, and with the help of their parents, the pieces of the story were connected.
+On the bus ride to Stonehenge, Walter learned Curt and Kourtney were technically half brother and sister and had spent their whole lives living a part on separate continents.
+Their father had been a roadie for Dire Straits on their 1986 Brothers in Arms tour and impregnated Kourtney’s mother on a stop in Sydney after he told her he was the band’s bassist.
+But being a rather active groupie in the eighties, by the time her mother realized she was pregnant, she was unsure who the father was, so Kourtney spent most of her life without one.
+However, after taking an at-home DNA test the year before, she was matched to Curt, and with the help of their parents and the internet, the pieces of the story were connected.
 Contiki, though, was the siblings first opportunity to acquaint themselves in-person.

-When they arrived, Stonehenge was nowhere near as exotically isolated as it looked in pictures—instead it was surrounded by ropes, a walkway, parking lots, and of course a gift shop, but the group was able to find some solitude to smoke atop one of the many surrounding burial mounds that sprouted up from the countryside like lumpy land warts.
+Once arrived, Stonehenge was nowhere near as exotically isolated as it looked in pictures.
+Instead, it was surrounded by ropes, a walkway, parking lots, and of course a gift shop, but the trio was able to find some solitude atop one of the many surrounding burial mounds that sprouted up from the countryside like lumpy land warts.

 “How’d you get weed on the plane?”
 Walter asked Kourtney after she pulled out a joint.